School: Pope Paul Catholic Primary School

 RULE 4.
 Other looked after children and other children who have been adopted (or subject to residence orders or special guardianship orders) immediately following having been looked after.

 RULE 5.
 Christian children of other denominations whose parents wish them to have a Catholic education and whose application is supported by a Minister of religion.
-In accordance with diocesan guidance, Eastern Christian applicants have priority over other non-Catholic applicants.
+In accordance with diocesan guidance, Orthodox Christian applicants have priority over other non-Catholic applicants.

 RULE 6.
 Children of other faiths whose parents wish them to have a Catholic education and whose application is supported by a religious leader.

 Top priority within each criterion will be given to an application where compelling evidence is provided at the time of application of any exceptional circumstances of the child which can be most appropriately met at the school (written evidence required for social, medical or pastoral needs)

 Then within each criterion priority will be given to:

 a) Siblings - brother or sister attending Pope Paul School at the time of admission (includes step brothers and sisters and half brothers and sisters)

 b) Those living nearest the school (straight line distance)